medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 Patients that do not have an address or otherwise cannot be assigned a parent in CHT will be queryable in the FHIR Server and linked to OpenMRS Patients, but will not be sent to CHT.

+After setting up the forms, test that it works in the test environment by creating a patient in OpenMRS.
+Log in to OpenHIM and view the transaction log.
+You should see:
+1. After a maximum of 1 minute, a polling request from the OpenMRS mediator to the FHIR server.
+The results should include the newly created Patient.
+1. A request to the patient creation form.
+1. A request from CHT to the patient_ids endpoint in the mediator
+1. A request to the FHIR server updating the patient with the corresponding id from CHT.
+1. A request to OpenMRS with the CHT id.

+If all the above look OK, you should now be able to see the Patient in CHT.

 This sequence diagrams shows the entire flow including the OpenMRS Mediator and the intermediate FHIR Server.
 ![](cht-incoming-patients.png)